Jchute96/AIstotle/README.md

 # AIstotle — The Modern Philosopher
-A small transformer LLM built completely from scratch as a learning project and trained on philosophy texts.
+A small transformer LLM built from scratch as a learning project and trained on philosophy texts.

 ## Roadmap
 - [x] Data pipeline